como-usar-mascaras-en-binario

 A mask is a binary value that we use to select or modify specific bits within a variable or register.

-You can think of masks as if we wanted to draw on a paper, and we placed a cardstock with a cut-out shape to use as a template and not go outside the lines.
+You can think of masks as if we wanted to draw on a piece of paper, and we put a cardboard with a cut-out shape to use as a template so we don’t go outside the lines.

 curso-binario-mascaras